jjangsangy/TemperatureChart/docs/memory-bank/systemPatterns.md

 - **Component-Based UI**: The UI is broken down into smaller, reusable components, promoting modularity and maintainability.
 - **Provider Pattern**: The `theme-provider.tsx` suggests the use of the Provider pattern for managing global state like themes.
-- **Custom Hooks**: The `src/hooks` directory indicates the use of custom hooks to encapsulate and reuse stateful logic.